 - Additional flour for rolling noodles

-- Combine roast cubes, beef broth (undiluted), beef flavor enhancer, optional season salt, and small onion in a large saucepan.
+- Combine roast cubes, beef broth (undiluted), beef flavor enhancer, optional season salt, and a small onion in a large saucepan.
 Add just enough water to cover the beef.
 Bring to a boil.
 Reduce heat to simmer and simmer 2 to 4 hours or until beef is tender.
 Or place roast, broth, flavor enhancer and onion in a crockpot and cook over high heat for 4 to 6 hours or until meat is tender.

 - In a separate bowl, combine 3 cups of flour, eggs, and milk.
 Knead until smooth.
 Or combine flour and baking powder in the bowl of a food processor.
-In separate small bowl combine milk and eggs, beat until combined.
-Turn on food processor and while processor is running drizzle in egg and milk mixture.
+In a separate small bowl combine milk and eggs, beat until combined.
+Turn on food processor and while the processor is running drizzle in egg and milk mixture.
 Process just until a ball forms.